Hamlet: Where are you going? Speak; I'll go no further.

 Horatio: It doesn't need a ghost to tell us that.

 Hamlet: Well, you are right.
 Goodbye.
-Go do your business and I'll go pray.
+Go do your business and I'll

 Horatio: These are wild and whirling words, Hamlet.